Cybercrime investigation CRIM

 Activities may include, but are not limited to:

-- collecting digital and physical evidence from various sources, including public networks, private systems and harder-to-access environments like the deep web and the dark web
+- collecting evidence from public networks, private systems, and hard-to-access environments like the deep and dark web

-- conducting interviews and interrogations to gather information
+- conducting victim and witness interviews and suspect interrogations to gather information

-- documenting findings and preparing comprehensive reports for stakeholders
+- documenting findings and preparing detailed investigative reports for stakeholders

 Understanding the responsibility levels of this skill